And what does it mean for me?

 BIEM members enter mutually beneficial agreements that allow them to represent the protected repertoire of fellow members.
 In this way, BIEM is able to license the vast majority of musical works in the world for its users.

 Depending on where you are affiliated, BIEM writers may have an adjusted mechanical royalty rate collected by their publisher.
 You can find out which societies BIEM is associated with on their website.
-If you are a BIEM writer, please feel free to reach out to us via our Support Form and we can discuss your rates in detail.
+If you are a BIEM writer and are a current Songtrust client, please use our Support Form to submit a ticket and reach our Client Services Team and we can discuss your rates in detail.
+You can find this form by logging into your account and finding the link on your client dashboard.

 Thanks for reading.
 Please rate the article below.